stas-sultanov/azure-monitor-telemetry/readme.md

 A lightweight library for tracking application telemetry with Azure Monitor.

-Created by [Stas Sultanov][linked_in_profile], the library designed for use in distributed systems, standalone applications, and plugin-based architectures.
+Created by [Stas Sultanov][linked_in_profile], this library is designed for use in applications of all types.

 Consider [supporting the author](#support-the-author), if this library benefits your business.

 ## Start Using the Library

-For usage instructions, refer to the [documentation](/doc/).
+For usage instructions, refer to the [documentation](/doc/readme.md).

 ## Key Drivers